-Predator sightings are frequent in these summer months as they take full advantage of the abundance of inexperienced younger prey and summer is the best season for bird watchers and bird photographers.
-Several bird species display their splendid breeding plumage and a myriad migratory bird species arrive, such as the vibrant kingfishers, vocal cuckoos and colourful bee-eaters.
+Botswana’s green season is best for birdwatching.
+Several bird species display their splendid breeding plumage and a myriad of migratory bird species arrive, such as the vibrant kingfishers, vocal cuckoos and colorful bee-eaters.

 Photographers will find the green season a feast for the senses.
 The landscape is awash with brilliant colors, and the sharp light, dramatic cloud formations, and stunning sunsets create an unparalleled backdrop for wildlife photography.

 Summer mornings during the green season in Botswana are exceptional.
 The temperature is perfect for early starts, with the comfort of midday rest, happy in the knowledge that, like the animals, you can doze off in the hotter midday.
 Expect short, sharp afternoon showers or thunderstorms, which are spectacular in their own right.

 Botswana’s zebra migration is one of Africa’s iconic animal migrations.
 Each year, in perfect harmony with the arrival of the rainy season, thousands of zebras embark on a magnificent journey across the Chobe River, as well as the Savuti and Linyanti regions, in their tireless quest for water and abundant grazing grounds.